 Growing sunflowers from seeds is a quick and easy task.
-By taking the time to learn how to plant sunflower seeds step by step, you give these plants the most substantial healthy start.
+Learning how to plant sunflower seeds step by step gives these plants the most substantial healthy start.

 The variety of sunflower seeds is extensive.
 Different seeds need different planting methods, too.
 For the best results, follow the directions on your seed packet for instructions on how to plant your seeds.

-The seed packet will contain instructions, the height of the sunflower, days to maturity, the plant spacing suggestion, and any other information about how to grow sunflower seeds.
+The seed packet will contain instructions, the height of the sunflower, days to maturity, the plant spacing suggestion, and any other information about how to grow the seeds.

 Step 1: Choose a Location

 Sunflowers love the sun.
-This fast-growing annual plant should be planted in a sunny spot with a minimum of 6 hours of daily sunlight.
+This fast-growing annual plant should be planted in a sunny spot with at least 6 hours of daily sunlight.

 Tall sunflowers require a good location for growing.
 Plant them in a sheltered place from strong wind or along a fence to provide support.

-Dwarf varieties of sunflowers are low-growing plant that is perfect for planting in pots or containers.
+Dwarf varieties of sunflowers are low-growing plants perfect for planting in pots or containers.
 They are also great for growing along the front border of the garden.